minjie0501/drizzle-orm/docs/db-push.preview.md

 > **Note**
 > Currently on `drizzle-kit push:mysql` you will see 2 possible outputs
 >
-> `[✓] Changes applied` - if `drizzl-kit` detected new schema changes and succesfully applied them on database
+> `[✓] Changes applied` - if `drizzle-kit` detected new schema changes and succesfully applied them on database
 >
 > `[i] No changes detected` - no schema changes was detected
 >
-> If some error will appear - you will see database error output, that could be sent back to us for fixes
+> If some error will appear - you will see database error output that could be sent back to us for fixes

 - [ ] Add more tests for different migration test cases
 - [ ] Handle rollbacks if push modification won't end up with success ??